saucal/Engineering-Best-Practices/_includes/markdown/Structure.md

 We use a fork of the [WordPress Plugin Boilerplate](https://github.com/saucal/WordPress-Plugin-Boilerplate), and we have a tool to generate a plugin folder for each project quickly [here](http://bitcoinlabs.saucal.com:3456/) (instead of you having to perform replaces).

+Plugins that provides small mods/extensions to several other plugins should be named **{project}-customizations**.
+Eg: `saucal-customizations`.

+As soon as the functionality being extended is large, or very focused on a specific plugin, this code should be in a separate plugin, and named **{project}-{descriptive-slug}**.
+Eg: `saucal-gforms-custom-field`.

 ### Third-Party Integrations

 Any and all third-party integrations need to be documented in an `INTEGRATIONS.md` file at the root of the project repository.
 This file includes a list of third-party services, which components of the project those services power, how the project interacts with the remote APIs, and when the interaction is triggered.